 You can also remove the malicious material by deleting the unnecessary themes and plugins.
 After that scans all the themes and plugins.
 Use Sucuri or Exploit Scanner to find the suspicious items.
 These plugins, scan database, comments, and plugins, etc. and then allow you to take necessary actions.

 Additionally, you have to scan the themes separately as there are more chances that the hacker put the hack in these.
-Theme Authenticity Checker is the free and best to find out the vulnerable codes in themes.
-It will also provide the status and alert you to fix the hack.

 We suggest you if possible delete the plugins and themes then install the fresh copy.
 Yes, this act will remove all changes that you made, but it also helps you to make sure that all things are fine.